fsfe/reuse-docs/spec.md

     - The files in the `.reuse/` directory in the root of the Project.
 This directory MUST contain only files relevant for the operation of the REUSE Tool.
+    - Symlinks and files with no data (zero-byte).

 - SPDX Specification --- SPDX specification, version 2.1; as available on
   <https://spdx.org/specifications>.